 It’s a single QR code enabling standard, consumer barcode scanning apps to open Web pages triggered by a scan, while also allowing merchants, venues and businesses to scan the same code with an enterprise app to validate and track its use.

 Embedded in the code is a unique, variable transaction ID appended to a URL.
 When scanned by a consumer, the URL points to a Web page, ideally one optimized for viewing on a mobile device.
 However, when the same code is scanned by the enterprise app, the code’s ID is captured, validated and stored as a formal scan record.
+Based on that ID, the enterprise app would respond back the the app-user with defining characteristics of the transaction/item/asset.

 For tracking and validation, the codeREADr app captures just the ID from the URL and checks it against a database of valid IDs stored locally on the handset or on a server.